Anku5hk/Programmers_guide_to_Python/book.md

 ## Some methods of dicts
 my_dict1 = {'a':1, 'b':2, 'c':3}
 my_dict2 = {'z':50, 'y':40, 'x':30}
-# returns keys inside my_dict1, a dict_keys object, which is iterable and can be converted to list
+# returns a dict_keys object, it contains dict's keys, it is iterable, you can also convert it to list
 print(my_dict1.keys()) # dict_keys(['a', 'b', 'c'])
-# returns values inside my_dict1, a dict_values object, which is iterable and can be converted to list
+# returns a dict_values object, it contains dict's values, it is iterable, you can also convert it to list
 print(my_dict1.values()) # dict_values([1, 2, 3])
-# returns keys and values inside my_dict1, a dict_items object, which is iterable and can be converted to list
+# returns a dict_items object, has keys & values, is also iterable and you know the rest
 print(my_dict1.items()) # dict_items([('a', 1), ('b', 2), ('c', 3)])
-# removes item(key,value) given key, which is 'a' here
+# removes item(key,value) given key, which is 'a' here and returns value
 print(my_dict1.pop("a")) # 1
 my_dict1.clear() # removes all items of dict